 Leaves – earlier in the season, usually before flowering

-Flowers – just before full bloom, varies
+Flowers – just before full bloom, the precise time varies

 Fruit – when ripe

 4. Know the correct way to harvest various parts of the plant without killing it if possible.

 This is especially important when taking bark or roots.